A theorem concerning Fourier transforms: A survey: Introduction

 where $\|\cdot\|_2$ stands for the $L^2(\R^d)$ norm.
 It is not difficult to check that the only extremizers of this inequality are Gaussians.

 This last inequality reflects the fact, pointed out by Norbert Wiener (see \cite{Ha33,Th}), that a function and its Fourier transform, which we define in this paper as

-cannot be very localized simultaneously.
-In other words, the more concentrated in space, the more disperse in frequency.
-This vague statement is what we call \textit{uncertainty principle}, as different interpretations of localization lead to different inequalities sharing this philosophy.
-We would like to point out the nice survey \cite{WW21} where different uncertainty principles are stated and linked to a general and somewhat simple inequality, called by the authors \textit{primary uncertainty principle}.
+cannot be simultaneously very localized.
+In other words, the more concentrated in space, the more dispersed in frequency.
+This vague statement is what we call the \textit{uncertainty principle}, as different interpretations of localization lead to different inequalities sharing this philosophy.
+We would like to point out the nice survey \cite{WW21} where different uncertainty principles are stated and linked to a general and somewhat simple inequality, called by the authors the \textit{primary uncertainty principle}.

-The goal of this note is to emphasize the mathematical impact that one of the interpretations of the uncertainty principle, made by G. H. Hardy not so long after Heisenberg's achievement, has had in this century.
+The goal of this note is to emphasize the mathematical impact that one of the interpretations of the uncertainty principle, made by G. H. Hardy not so long after Heisenberg's achievement, has had over the last 100 years.
 In 1933, Hardy shows in the paper \textit{A theorem concerning Fourier transforms}, \cite{Ha33}, the following one-dimensional results:

 \begin{thm} If $f$ and $\widehat{f}$ are both $O(|x|^m e^{-x^2/2})$ for large $x$ and some $m$, then each is a finite liner combination of Hermite functions. \end{thm}

 \begin{thm} In particular, if $f$ and $\widehat{f}$ are both $O(e^{-x^2/2})$ then $f=\widehat{f}=Ae^{-x^2/2}$, where $A$ is a constant; and if one is $o(e^{-x^2/2})$, then both are null. \end{thm}